-QR-25 piston air compressors are small units that are optimized for a range of applications that require intermittent air flow.
+QR-25 piston air compressors are small units optimized for a range of applications that require intermittent airflow.
 The QR-25 offers between one and 25 horsepower, providing sufficient engine capacity for hundreds of operating hours for every service cycle.
-The QR-25 also offers a range of airflow volumes and speeds with 3-95 ACFM and 20-500 psig, making the unit ideal for home use and smaller business operations.
+The QR-25 also provides a range of airflow volumes and speeds with 3-95 ACFM and 20-500 psig, making the unit ideal for home use and smaller business operations.
 Multiple pneumatic tools can simultaneously work at intermittent duty cycles on the QR-25.

 The QR-25 can also be used for processes at shops and business buildings that require intermittent air power.
 If you run a shop where pieces of wood or glass need to be cut to customer specifications, the QR-25 could help you get each job done to each customer’s satisfaction.

 The QP two-stage air compressor is a small, standing unit that offers a working pressure of 175 psi, allowing users to connect multiple pneumatic tools for simultaneous use at intermittent duty cycles.
-The QP also offers between three and 15 horsepower, ensuring a healthy working engine through countless hours of operation.
+The QP also provides between three and 15 horsepower, ensuring a healthy working engine through countless hours of operation.
 QP units are equipped with oil filters and intercoolers, all in a small, round, compact design.
-The QP is ideal for various applications that require intermittent air flow.
+The QP is ideal for various applications that require intermittent airflow.

 Rotary and Reciprocating Air Compressors From Quincy Compressor

 Over the past century, air compressors have transformed the industrial sector.
 From automakers and weapons manufacturers to the shipping and aerospace industries, vehicle and artillery makers have been able to manufacturer items with far greater speed and precision than was ever possible before the 20th century.
-The power of pressurized air has also radically transformed the way that foods and beverages are packaged and bottle for mass consumption, allowing brands to boost their productivity.
+The power of pressurized air has also radically transformed how foods and beverages are packaged and bottled for mass consumption, allowing brands to boost their productivity.